FA25SE050-RogueLearn/RogueLearn.BMAD.Documentation/docs/fullstack-architecture/high-level-architecture.md

 ### **High Level Architecture Diagram**

-This diagram illustrates the primary components and data flow of the RogueLearn platform, now including the Unity game client.
+This diagram illustrates the primary components and data flow of the RogueLearn platform, now reflecting the use of Supabase Authentication.

 ```mermaid
 graph TD